 These authentic 1919-1946 WW2 Russian Navy and 1947-1991 Soviet Navy issued dinnerware and tableware items all have the classic Russian Fouled Anchor design as a throwback to the Imperial Russian Navy, and were used in the officer wardroom's of Russian battleships, cruisers, and naval shore installations.

-Russian and Soviet Navy China and Dinnerware is VERY rare since it was only produced for the highest ranking Soviet and Russian Officer's with much of it destroyed after the collapse of the Soviet Union in the early 1990's.
+Russian Red Fleet and Soviet Navy Dinnerware is VERY rare since it was only produced for the highest ranking Soviet and Russian Naval Officer's with much of it destroyed during WWII and after the collapse of the Soviet Union in the early 1990's.

-"RKKF" which stands for "Raboche-Krest'yanskaya Krasniy Flot" translated to "Workers-Peasants Red Fleet"
+"RKKF" which stands for "Raboche-Krest'yanskaya Krasniy Flot" translated to "Workers and Peasants Red Fleet" - 1920s to early/mid 1930s

-"RKVMF" which stands for "Raboche-Krest'yanskaya Voyenno-Morskoy Flot" translated to "Workers-Peasants Military Maritime-Navy Fleet"
+"RKVMF" which stands for "Raboche-Krest'yanskaya Voyenno-Morskoy Flot" (or Рабоче-Крестьянская Boehha Морской Flot) translated to "Workers and Peasants Military Maritime-Navy Fleet" - mid 1930s to 1940s

-"VMF" which stands for "Voyenno-Morskiye Sil'i Flot" translated to "Military Maritime-Navy Fleet" or Russian Navy Forces.
+"VMF" which stands for "Voyenno-Morskiye Flot" translated to "Military Marine-Navy Fleet" or Russian Naval Forces - 1946 to 1991.

 A visitor to The Pirate's Lair translated this as the following "Raboche-Krest'yanskaya Voyenno-Morskoy Flot" (RKVMF) or "Workers-Peasants Maritime Navy Fleet".
 Note the unique Russian Navy stylized fouled anchor a throwback to the older pre-revolution Imperial Russian Navy.